Home

 Correspondence

-We keep all project related correspondence, letters, other notes and documents, which are exchanged between involved or affected parties, and put them into our files of records.
+We keep all project related correspondence, letters, other notes and documents, which are exchanged between involved or affected parties, and put them into our files of project records.

 Notifications to Involved or Affected Parties